 Life insurance policies provide much-needed money in the event of our death to pay our debts in full and alleviate the pressure our survivors will live with if we don’t provide the funds they need to pay existing loans.
 Many times we can apply for life insurance at the time we apply for a mortgage or auto loan for the sole purpose of paying off this debt if we die with an outstanding balance.

-Anyone with outstanding debt needs disability insurance.
+Anyone with outstanding debt needs to buy disability insurance.
 If we are home-bound or confined to a hospital bed, our creditors will still be looking to us each month for payment.
 We need a monthly income to meet our obligations, and a disability policy will provide us with a check each month to make the required payments.
 By paying the insurance company for a disability policy, we are, in effect, paying each of our creditors at the same time.

 Proper preparation and forethought are our best defenses against the twin calamities of death and disability.
 By consulting with a licensed insurance agent today, we can prepare for the unexpected and protect our loved ones in the future.